willgeorgetaylor/junit-reducer-action/README.md

 Typically, you'll be using `junit-reducer` within a scheduled cron task to reduce a trailing window of JUnit XML reports.
 From a speed and cost perspective, it's generally a good idea to retrieve and store both the inputs (JUnit XML reports) and outputs (averaged XML reports) in a cloud storage service like AWS S3 or Google Cloud Storage as opposed to the caching APIs available from the CI providers themselves.

-GitHub Action for compressing JUnit XML reports into an averaged set

 ## Inputs

 All inputs are optional.
 However, these are the most important: